solidjs/solid-start/docs/api/createRouteData.md

 ### Fetching data with a key

 Often though we want to be able set a key for our routeData both to act as a parameter and to allow easy invalidation.
+The fetcher function is not reactive so you must use this option if you wish the route data to update.
+It is also the only way to pass parameters to fetcher function for `createServerData$`.

 ```tsx twoslash
 import { createRouteData, RouteDataArgs } from "solid-start";